 - Serve it all through fresh and secure Let's Encrypt HTTPS.

 When used in conjunction with Fly, Google Cloud Functions are a potent compliment to your applications.
 With "serverless applications" and delivery taken care of, we are one step closer to the dream of truly being able to focus on application code.
-You can signup here.
-Every month, your first 2,000,000 requests and 100GB of transfer are free.

 Make Your Applications Fly